Have you tried our Frequently Asked Questions? See www.sarh.co.uk/faq

 The SARH Board and Leadership Team ensure that the objectives set out in the Corporate Plan are delivered in an efficient and effective way through a company-wide culture that commits to driving value and focusing on investment in key performance areas.

-SARH won £87k of funding to deliver community projects and events across Stafford, like the award-winning Growing Health joint allotments project between SARH and Stafford Borough Council.
+SARH won £87k of funding to deliver community projects and events across Stafford, like the award-winning Growing Health joint allotments project between SARH and Stafford Borough Council in 2015/16.

-Customers in Penkside, Stafford are saving 10% on their fuel bills thanks to the Total Place regeneration scheme which has made homes more efficient to run.
+Customers are saving on their fuel bills thanks to improvement works which have made homes more efficient to run (2016/17)

-£19k saved on fuel usage for repairs vehicles thanks to better journey planning, reducing the number of vehicles on the road and lower fuel costs.
+£19k saved on fuel usage for repairs vehicles thanks to better journey planning, reducing the number of vehicles on the road and lower fuel costs in 2015/16.

 Annual Procurement Report 2016